-Efforts in brief, made towards technology absorption, adoption and innovation i.
-Increase in the reliability and better control
+Efforts in brief, made towards technology absorption, adoption and innovation

-- i.
-Action initiated for upgradation of system by replacement of AVR with DAVR. - CDMA (Code Division Multiple Access) technology for Automated Remote Metering at Goa Distribution.
+- Action initiated for upgradation of system by replacement of AVR with DAVR. - CDMA (Code Division Multiple Access) technology for Automated Remote Metering at Goa Distribution.

 Benefits derived as a result of the above efforts